 2. Love what you have, wear it and take care of it

 I owned nicer pieces of clothing that I rarely wore because I figured I have to keep them for a certain special occasion, which never came.
 Instead of discharging, I started wearing those pieces regularly because this is what they are for.
 As a matter of fact, I started to wear only clothes I really liked all the time, while trying to figure out why I do not wear certain clothes and learn something from my mistakes.

 3. Quit shopping (cheaply, on impulse and without a plan)

 I wore only pieces I like for a while and did not buy anything else for a couple of months in order to quit impulse purchases and start planning my wardrobe with more intention.

 There were some clothes I never wore because I could not match them to anything, but I still wanted to keep them.
 Slowly I started to see the holes in my wardrobe.
 For example, at a certain point, I did not have any comfortable pants even though I was spending most of my time working at home.
 I started to identify the missing pieces that would finish my existing wardrobe.

 4. Figure out what suits your style and life

 There is a list of pieces of clothes we (especially women) are supposed to own.
 I had some items that I never wore but thought I just need to have.
-However, I realised I actually do not wear many skirts, fancy shorts, blazers, dark jeans, flip flops or heels.
-I also realised that I am annoyed by certain classics (cliches) like the trench coat, ballerinas, leather pants or graphic T-shirts.
+However, I realized I actually do not wear many skirts, fancy shorts, blazers, dark jeans, flip flops or heels.
+I also realized that I am annoyed by certain classics (cliches) like the trench coat, ballerinas, leather pants or graphic T-shirts.